app-central/Unity-SDK-v2/README.md

 - The package should now appear in your "In Project" packages and in your Project window under the Packages folder.

 ### In Game
+- In Project tab, go to "AppCentral\Panels".
 - Drag the desired panel prefab into a canvas.
-- Use it's ShowPanel() method to show it.
+- Use its ShowPanel() method to show it.